KhankNyo/ps1/README.md

 - `bez $reg, Label`: branch if $reg == 0
 - `bnz $reg, Label`: branch if $reg != 0
 ### Supported directives:
-- `.db byte0, byte1, ...`: places a byte or bytes at the current location
+- `.db byte0, byte1, ...`: places a byte, bytes, or a string at the current location
 - `.dh half0, half1, ...`: places a halfword or halfwords (16 bit value) at the current location
 - `.dw word0, word1, ...`: places a word or words (32 bit values) at the current location
 - `.dl long0, long1, ...`: places a longword or longwords (64 bit values) at the current location